KoyanaAdhikary/Photo-Search-App/README.md

-This is a small application to search pictures.
+This is a small responsive application to search pictures.
 Tech stack- React Library
             JSX
             SCSS